docker/docs/docker-hub/builds/how-builds-work.md

 ![An automated build dashboard](images/index-dashboard.png){:width="750px"}

-When you set up automated builds, also called autobuilds, you create a list of branches and tags that you want to build into Docker images.
+When you set up Automated builds, also called autobuilds, you create a list of branches and tags that you want to build into Docker images.
 When you push code to a source-code branch, for example in GitHub, for one of those listed image tags, the push uses a webhook to trigger a new build, which produces a Docker